-Employee benefits
+Employee future benefits

-The College's employee benefit program consists of an RRSP matching program for the Executive Director; contributions are matched by the College at 50% to maximum of \$5,000 annually.
+The College's employee future benefit program consist of an RRSP matching program which contributions are matched by the College to a maximum of 5% of the employees' salary annually.

 Government assistance and contributions

 Restricted contributions for the purchase of capital assets are accounted for as deferred contributions and are amortized on the same basis as the amortization of the related assets.
 Contributions for the purchase of capital assets that are not being amortized is recognized as a direct increase in net assets in the period when the related capital assets are purchased.